pw_sync_threadx#

 Background Information#

-Although one may be tempted to use tx_thread_sleep
+Although one may be tempted to use tx_thread_sleep and

-to implement direct thread notifications with ThreadX,
+tx_thread_wait_abort to implement direct thread notifications with ThreadX,

 this unfortunately cannot work.
 Between the blocking thread setting its

-handle and actually executing tx_thread_sleep
+TX_THREAD* handle and actually executing tx_thread_sleep there will

 always exist a race condition.
 Another thread and/or interrupt may attempt

-before the blocking thread has executed
+to invoke tx_thread_wait_abort before the blocking thread has executed

-meaning the wait abort would fail.
+tx_thread_sleep meaning the wait abort would fail.

 BinarySemaphore & CountingSemaphore#